ronpotter99/SimpleSchoolWebapp/README.md

 The default URL for the backend is `localhost:8080/`

-#### Built and referenced as a training outreach tool for Kingland Systems Corporation
+#### Built and referenced as a training outreach tool for Kingland Corporation